Here are the top Institutional holders of Camping World Holdings Inc. (CWH) shares

 The top institutional shareholder in the company is Abrams Capital Management, L.P. with over 5.11 million shares valued at $133.08 million.
 The investor’s holdings represent 11.68% of the CWH Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 4.11 million shares valued at $107.06 million to account for 9.39% of the shares outstanding.
 The other top investors are Crestview Partners II GP, L.P. which holds 2.99 million shares representing 6.82% and valued at over $77.77 million, while Blackrock Inc. holds 6.56% of the shares totaling 2.87 million with a market value of $74.76 million.

-The stock witnessed a 9.59% loss in the last 1 month and extending the period to 3 months gives it a 50.15%, and is 12.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.48% over the week and 7.32% over the month.
+The stock witnessed a 3.40% loss in the last 1 month and extending the period to 3 months gives it a 29.46%, and is -5.79% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.02% over the week and 7.50% over the month.

 Camping World Holdings Inc. (CWH) Analyst Forecasts